 I have a question… where did the term hand pie come from?
 Does anybody know?
-Just twelve months ago I had never seen these words before, and now my Pinterest feed is full on hand pies.
+Just twelve months ago I had never seen these words before, and now my Pinterest feed is full of hand pies.
 I’m not complaining, I think these are a fabulous idea.
 Making pies like this means there is no need for pie trays.
-I also find they are far easier and quicker to make than regular individual pies.
+I also find that making a Blueberry Hand Pie is far easier and quicker to make than regular individual pies.

 These simple blueberry hand pies were made for a family dinner.
 When our meal was finished I asked my father if he was ready for dessert.
 I told him we were having hand pies.
 He had no idea what I was talking about.
-At first he thought I said “Ham Pies,” then he thought I said “Hand Pies”.
+At first he thought I said “Ham Pies.”

 Once we established what we would be eating for dessert my dad said, “Aren’t all pies hand pies?”
 I guess all pies could be hand pies, but I think what makes these particularly suitable is their palm size.
 These really could be eaten on the run.

 The deliciously gooey, sticky sweet filling was made from the blueberries we picked during our blueberry picking adventure.
 Sadly this is the end of our blueberry stash.
 Plus it’s also the end of the local blueberry season.
 If you don’t have fresh local blueberries, the frozen variety in your local supermarket are just as good in this recipe.
 There is no need to defrost them.

 Easy Blueberry Hand Pie RecipePrint Recipe